hanwenzhang123/front-end-interview/css/README.md

 ### Describe Block Formatting Context (BFC) and how it works.

 A Block Formatting Context (BFC) is part of the visual CSS rendering of a web page in which block boxes are laid out.
-Floats, absolutely positioned elements, `inline-blocks`, `table-cells`, `table-caption`s, and elements with `overflow` other than `visible` (except when that value has been propagated to the viewport) establish new block formatting contexts.
+Floats, absolutely positioned elements, `inline-blocks`, `table-cells`, `table-caption`s, and elements with `overflow` other than `visible` (except when that value has been propagated to the viewport) establish new block formatting contexts, each box left outer edge touches the left edge of the containing block (for right-to-left formatting, right edges touch).

-Knowing how to establish a block formatting context is important, because without doing so, the containing box will not [contain floated children](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Block_formatting_context#Make_float_content_and_alongside_content_the_same_height).
-This is similar to collapsing margins, but more insidious as you will find entire boxes collapsing in odd ways.

 A BFC is an HTML box that satisfies at least one of the following conditions: